The Seven Streams Method was created to take us through seven divisions of Scripture by reading one portion from each stream for each day of the week.

 Follow and Like us on Facebook and Twitter – @7streamsmethod

-Listen to us via – iTunes, IPDb.net, Google Play, iHeart Radio
+Listen to us via – Apple Podcasts, IPDb.net, Google Play, iHeart Radio

 Thank you for joining me on this journey.
 I look forward to this voyage that were taking together.
 Imagine that you are boarding a ship as you climb aboard.
 The cool thing about this is that there’s no limit to the number of people we can take aboard.
 The ship automatically “grows”!
 Make sure to invite a friend to join you on this journey.
 It’s always good to have a shipmate who is a good buddy.
 If you’ve never gone to the Bible before or if you’ve gone through the Bible many times, the Seven Streams is a whole new way to experience the Scripture.
 Time to go hoist the anchor and set sail.
 Welcome!